Sundar487/pattern-detection-pyspark-s3/README.md

 📌 PySpark Pattern Detection Pipeline – Offline Assignment This project is a simplified version of a real-time transaction pattern detection system, implemented using Apache Spark (PySpark) on Databricks, with AWS S3 as the streaming source and PostgreSQL for intermediate state management.

+The pipeline simulates streaming ingestion that continuously:

+Detects specific patterns from transaction data,

+Updates stats in PostgreSQL,

-The pipeline is designed to simulate a streaming ingestion system that continuously detects specific patterns from incoming transaction data, updates stats, and outputs detection results in batch files to S3.
+Outputs detection results in batch files to S3.

 🎯 Objective
-The main objective is to:
+The main goals of the project are to:

-Simulate streaming data processing using batch chunk ingestion from S3.
+Simulate streaming data processing using chunk-based ingestion from S3.

-Detect three specific behavioral or demographic patterns from the transaction stream.
+Detect three behavioral or demographic patterns in near real-time.

-Store intermediate statistics in PostgreSQL to maintain state across chunks.
+Store intermediate statistics in PostgreSQL to maintain state across batches.

-Save detection results in batch-wise CSV files to a specified S3 output folder.
+Save detection results in batch-wise CSVs to an S3 output folder.

 📂 Dataset
-The transaction data is provided in chunks (CSV format), each simulating a mini-stream.
-Due to the limited row count (1000 rows), all pattern thresholds were downscaled to match the data size, while preserving the original logic structure.
+The transaction data is ingested from S3 in chunks (CSV format).

+Each chunk simulates a mini data stream.

+Because the dataset contains only 1000 rows, all threshold values for pattern detection were scaled down (while preserving the core logic).

 ✅ Patterns Detected
 PatId1 – UPGRADE
-Goal: Detect high-frequency but low-weight customers for a merchant.
+Detect top customers with low weight per merchant:

-Customers in the top 10% of transaction count with a merchant.
+Customers in the top 10% by transaction count.

-Whose average weight is in the bottom 10%.
+With average weight in bottom 10%.

-Only considered if the merchant has more than 500 total transactions (scaled from original 50K).
+Considered only if merchant has > 500 transactions.

 ActionType: UPGRADE

 PatId2 – CHILD
-Goal: Detect low-value, high-volume customers.
+Detect low-value, high-frequency customers:

-Customers with more than 2 transactions with a merchant (scaled from 80).
+Customers with > 2 transactions with a merchant.

-And average transaction amount less than ₹800 (scaled from ₹23).
+Average transaction value < ₹800.

 ActionType: CHILD

 PatId3 – DEI-NEEDED
-Goal: Detect merchants with potential gender imbalance.
+Detect merchants with gender imbalance:

-More than 10 female customers (scaled from 100).
+More than 10 female customers overall.

-Where female customer count is less than male.
+But female count < male count.

 ActionType: DEI-NEEDED

 ⚙️ Technologies Used
-PySpark for distributed processing
+PySpark for distributed data processing

-PostgreSQL for maintaining stats across chunks
+PostgreSQL for maintaining intermediate statistics

 Databricks for orchestrating the pipeline

-AWS S3 as both the source and target for streaming data
+AWS S3 as source and sink for streaming data

-Python libraries: boto3, pandas, s3fs (for validation and export)
+Python Libraries: boto3, pandas, s3fs (for file validation & export)

-Components
+🧩 Components
-Mechanism X
+🔸 Mechanism X – Chunk Uploader

-Uploads transaction chunks from Google Drive to S3 under a structured prefix (e.g. streaming/input/chunk_0.csv/)
+Uploads transaction chunks from Google Drive to S3.

-Simulates chunk-based streaming.
+Stores them under a structured path like: s3://pattern-detection-pyspark/streaming/input/chunk_0.csv/

+Simulates data stream behavior for offline setup.

-Mechanism Y
+🔸 Mechanism Y – Pattern Detection Pipeline

-A PySpark script (run periodically) that:
+A PySpark notebook/script that is run periodically.

-Detects newly arrived chunks in S3.
+Detects new incoming chunks in S3.

-Reads and processes each chunk.

-Updates stats for each pattern in PostgreSQL.
+Reads data and updates stats in PostgreSQL.

-Applies pattern detection logic.
+Applies all three pattern detection rules.

-Writes detections to S3 as CSV.
+Writes detection results as CSV files to S3, in batch format.

-Output
+📤 Output
-Output CSVs are written to:
-s3://pattern-detection-pyspark/streaming/output/
+CSV output files are saved under: s3://pattern-detection-pyspark/streaming/output/

-Each detection batch is saved with a timestamp-based folder structure for traceability.
+Each batch is stored in a timestamped folder.

-Final output can be downloaded and reviewed locally or in Excel.
+The output can be downloaded and viewed locally (e.g. in Excel).